MMakonnen/leakage-cbm/README.md

-# Measuring Leakage in Concept-Based Methods
+# Measuring Leakage in Concept-Based Methods: An Information-Theoretic Approach

-This repository introduces an information-theoretic metric to quantify leakage in Concept Bottleneck Models (CBMs).
-It includes the metric's implementation and ongoing tests to validate its effectiveness.
-Additionally, it features an initial comparison of estimated leakage across various concept-based methods, including classical CBMs (soft and hard configurations, trained sequentially, jointly, and independently), autoregressive CBMs, and embedding-based CBMs. **This is an ongoing research project** at the Medical Data Science Group, ETH Zurich.
+This repository contains the code for the paper _"Measuring Leakage in Concept-Based Methods: An Information-Theoretic Approach."_ The paper introduces an information-theoretic metric to quantify leakage in Concept Bottleneck Models (CBMs).
+This repository includes the metric's implementation and simulation experiments to validate its effectiveness.
+Additionally, it provides an initial implementation for comparing the estimated leakage across various concept-based methods, including classical CBMs (soft and hard configurations, trained sequentially, jointly, and independently), autoregressive CBMs, and embedding-based CBMs.
+Note however that this repository primarily focuses on validating the proposed leakage measure, with an emphasis on soft classical CBMs (joint training setting).

-### TL;DR: Theoretical Background
+## TL;DR: Theoretical Background

-Concept Bottleneck Models (CBMs) improve interpretability by mapping input features \(x\) to human-understandable concepts \(\hat{c} = h(x)\), which are then used to predict the output \(\hat{y} = g(\hat{c})\).
-Ideally, \(g\) remains simple to ensure transparency.
-However, CBMs are prone to **information leakage**, where unintended information beyond the specified concepts influences predictions.
-This leakage undermines interpretability by allowing predictions to depend on extra, undefined information.
+Concept Bottleneck Models (CBMs) enhance interpretability by mapping input features \(x\) to human-understandable concepts \(\hat{c} = h(x)\), which are then used to predict the output \(\hat{y} = g(\hat{c})\).
+Ideally, \(g\) should remain simple to ensure transparency.
+However, CBMs are susceptible to **information leakage**, where unintended information beyond the defined concepts influences predictions.
+This leakage compromises interpretability by allowing predictions to depend on extra, undefined information.

-Quantifying leakage is critical for assessing interpretability violations.
+Quantifying leakage is crucial for assessing interpretability violations.
 This research proposes an **information-theoretic measure** for leakage and validates it using synthetic data with controlled leakage.
-The CBM is trained on this data to evaluate the measure's reliability, with future plans to extend the study to real-world datasets for further validation.
+CBMs are trained on this data to evaluate the measure's reliability, with future work aimed at extending the study to real-world datasets.

-### CODE
+## Code

+- **`estimate_leakage_concept_methods.py`** – Implements the proposed leakage measure and validation experiments.
-The `estimate_leakage_concept_methods.py` script contains the code for validating the proposed leakage measure.
-Additionally, the `validate_leakage_measure.py` script provides the initial implementation (not yet cleaned up or modularized) for estimating leakage across different concept-based methods.
+- **`validate_leakage_measure.py`** – Provides an initial (non-modularized) implementation for estimating leakage across different concept-based methods.